Music from Stoughton

 He has researched and written about music from earlier America

-for over 50 years and has produced publications for
+for over 50 years and has produced many publications

-the American Music Resource Editions -- click here
+the American Music Resource Editions (AMRE)-- click here

 The price is $19.95 (USA orders including First Class Shipping)